psychemedia/sin-eater-resources/src/_through_1880s.md

 ```

-The *Notes & Queries* correspondence was also noted in the [January 19th, 1883](https://newspapers.library.wales/view/3336622/3336627/24/), edition of *The Cambrian*, where on p5, a correspondent direclty quoted the correspondence:
+The *Notes & Queries* correspondence was also noted in the [January 19th, 1883](https://newspapers.library.wales/view/3336622/3336627/24/), edition of *The Cambrian*, where on p5, a correspondent directly quoted the correspondence:

 > Frederick E. Sawyer calls attention in *Notes and Queries* to the following folk-lore, which occurs in the Rev. Paxton Hood's book on "Christmas Evans, the Preacher of Wild Wales":— "The superstition of the Sin-Eater ...